rocketinsights/node-express-rest-boilerplate/README.md

 - Not to dictate application architectural patterns or implementation style/details.
 - Get an almost production-ready API up and running with a clone and replacement of minimal code.
 - Take care of the boilerplate around setting up a node REST API.
+- Create a simple base for different "flavors" of this boilerplate for different datastores/frameworks.
+(See `/flavors` branches)

 Once you get the project setup, look for the `FIXME`'s in the codebase for areas to replace/extend.